epfl-si/ATARI/README.md

 meteor npm i
 ```

-Then, you can run the integrality of the project just by using one make command:
+Then, you can run the entire project just by using one make command:
 ```sh
 make all
 ```